What is radiant energy? Any energy that is transferred by means of radiation such as by means of electromagnetic waves is called radiant energy.

 Convection does not work either since convection occurs only in fluid such as liquid or gas.

 How does the sun's energy reach the earth then?
-It reaches the earth my means of electromagnetic waves.
+The sun's energy reaches the earth by means of electromagnetic waves.
 This type of electromagnetic wave is specifically called infrared wave.

 Objects at low temperatures produce long waves while objects at high temperature produce short waves.